8 min read

 I remember the excitement of landing my first job out of university.
 What I learned throughout the interview process for the role, my onboarding, and meeting my new boss to understand the organization left me hopeful for what was ahead.
 Unfortunately, the excitement that I once had dwindled as I realized the daily grind did not match up to the sunshine and rainbow world that was painted by leaders.

 This experience, unfortunately, feels all too common.
 We trust those we look up to, and their actions slowly eat away at that trust over time.
 As a leader, you can intentionally build trust with your employees and give them a different experience.
-To ensure you’re continually making deposits in their “trust bank,” here are five strategies for building trust with employees, along with a few examples to help illustrate how to put them into practice.

 Does anything say “I don’t trust you” as obviously as a micromanaging boss?
 How do you expect your employees to trust you if you do not trust them to do the job you hired them for?
 Empowering your employees is not only an excellent way to build trust, but it has also been linked to higher engagement.
 Both of which lead to greater productivity, motivation, and employee retention.

 The next time you and your team leave a meeting with senior leaders, and the direction may not be crystal clear, be the one to step up and acknowledge the gaps in understanding and what your plans are to seek out clarity.
 With clarity comes trust.
 If your employees see you actively seeking out information you need and not jumping to your conclusions, there is a much better chance they will do the same in the future.
+This approach is a powerful way to build trust with your coworkers and ensure everyone is aligned and working towards the same goals.

 Why is listening important?
 It’s important because, as leaders, we don’t have all the answers.
 So, the next time you meet one-on-one with your employees, encourage them to share their thoughts and feedback and intentionally listen to what they have to say.
-Resist the temptation to jump in and speak.
-Let them have the floor.
-You may be surprised at what you learn and the new opportunities that you may have missed.

 Employees feel supported through your actions, such as using your formal authority to remove roadblocks, coaching them on how to approach a situation, and encouraging them when they’re feeling overwhelmed.
-These actions show you’re invested in their success, which builds trust.
-And when they do succeed, you publicly acknowledge them, not conversely, taking credit for their work.

 8 min read